Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Results and Discussion

+The results presented above establish the double layer planar cavity as an intrinsically geometric strong-coupling platform.
+Rather than merely adding magnetic volume, the internal separation $s$ acts as a new degree of freedom to control spatial mode overlap, dictating whether the collective bright channel is enhanced or suppressed.
+Furthermore, the activation of the dark-derived branch under asymmetry emerges naturally from the cavity-wall formulation itself, proving that this phenomenon does not strictly require a reduced effective Hamiltonian to be observed.

-Several limitations of the present work should be stated explicitly.
-First, the exact full-scattering treatment has been completed only in the macrospin limit $J=0$.
-The $J\neq 0$ results presented here are based on a reduced multimode bilayer theory rather than on the full exact seven-region exchange-scattering problem.
-Consequently, while the reduced exchange spectra are physically informative and anchored to the exchange-sector logic of Cao \textit{et al.}, they should not yet be interpreted as the final exact exchange-bilayer solution \cite{Cao2015ExchangeMagnonPolaritons}.
-Second, the effective inter-film coupling $J_{p}^{\mathrm{int}}$ in the reduced theory is introduced phenomenologically.
-A more microscopic derivation of its dependence on separation, cavity geometry, and standing-wave family would improve the predictive power of the exchange-sector extension.
-Third, the present study concentrates on a one-dimensional planar cavity model.
-Although that model is already highly nontrivial and directly connected to the benchmark theory, realistic device implementations may involve additional transverse mode structure, nonuniform demagnetizing fields, and material inhomogeneity that are beyond the scope of the present manuscript.
+Several limitations of the present work should be noted.
+First, the exact full-scattering analysis has been carried out only in the macrospin limit ($J=0$).
+For the case $J\neq 0$, the spectra are obtained from a reduced multimode model.
+Although this model follows the established exchange-sector framework \cite{Cao2015ExchangeMagnonPolaritons}, it is not yet the full exact exchange-scattering solution.
+Second, the effective inter-film coupling $J_{\text{int}}^{(p)}$ is introduced phenomenologically in the reduced theory.
+A more microscopic treatment of how this quantity depends on film separation and standing-spin-wave family would improve the predictive capability of the model.
+Third, the present treatment is restricted to a one-dimensional planar cavity and therefore does not include additional features that may appear in realistic devices, such as transverse cavity modes and nonuniform demagnetizing fields.